Velocidex/velociraptor-docs/content/vql_reference/misc/user_options/_index.md

 Update and read the user GUI options

+### Example

-Example: The following will set the user language to french, dark theme and add a sidebar link named Foobar.
-The default password for Zip exports will also be set to `foorbar`.
+The following will set the user language to French, dark theme and add a sidebar link named Foobar.
+The default password for zip exports will also be set to `foobar`.

 ```vql
 SELECT user_options(user=whoami(),